 At the north end of the beach is El Muelle Municipal (Municipal Pier), one of the town’s most distinctive landmarks.
 Near the entrance one can find the El Museo Arqueológico de la Costa Grande, a tiny museum.

 A short walk from Playa Principal is Playa La Madera, which means “Wood Beach” in English.
-The 2 km long beach is popular mainly because it’s so close to downtown and nearby residential areas, but truth be told it isn’t nearly as attractive and appealing as La Ropa or Las Gatas for more typical beach activities.
-For one, the sand here tends to be hard and wet and it's very rocky in places.
-What it is great for is admiring the ocean and the bay from the seaside walkway which is pretty spectacular.
-The beach itself is a great place to play or bodyboard in the bay's roughest, yet safe waves.
+The 2 km long beach is popular mainly because it’s close to downtown and nearby residential areas.
+Still, truth be told, it isn’t nearly as attractive and appealing as La Ropa or Las Gatas for more typical beach activities.
+For one, the sand here tends to be hard and wet, and it's very rocky in places.
+It is great for admiring the ocean and the bay from the seaside walkway, which is pretty spectacular.
+The beach itself is a great place to play or bodyboard in the bay's roughest yet safe waves.
 The break can be pretty strong.
-The beach area is a bit rustic, at times stunning, and at other other times just a bit dumpy.
+The beach area is a bit rustic, at times stunning, and at other times just a bit stumpy.

 The pirates fired on the galleon without even having to pull up anchor and the galleon was scuttled.
-It’s cargo of chinese silk clothing washed up all over the beach, which is how “clothes beach” got its name.
+The cargo of Chinese silk clothing washed up all over the beach, which is how “clothes beach” got its name.

-The view is beautiful and such requirements for a proper day at a Mexican beach such as seafood, beer, and even messages, are available.
-Playa de las gatas, which is at the extreme southern end of the bay, is accessible by water taxi from the municipal pier or a footpath along the rocky coast from la ropa.
+The view is beautiful and such requirements for a proper day at a Mexican beach, such as seafood, beer, and even messages, are available.
+Playa de las Gatas, located at the extreme southern end of the bay, is accessible by water taxi from the municipal pier or a footpath along the rocky coast from la ropa.
 There is no road.

 Taking the boat to Isla Ixtapa is one of the most popular daytime diversions for vacationers in Ixtapa or Zihuatanejo.
-The excursion takes you straight to a little beach cove carpeted with light gold sand and, in the right conditions, bordered by crystalline water.
+The excursion takes you straight to a little beach cove carpeted with light gold sand and bordered by crystalline water in the right conditions.

 Getting there is half the fun.
-From the Zihuatanejo Municipal pier you can hire a panga, a small, open, motorized boat or join others to take a collective water taxi ride.
-If you prefer a more personalized experience, hire a guide to take you to the island and show you some of the best spots for swimming, snorkeling, dining and drinking.
-You can also join locals by hopping a ferry from Playa Linda.
+You can hire a panga, a small, open, motorized boat, or join others to take a collective water taxi ride from the Zihuatanejo Municipal pier.
+If you prefer a more personalized experience, hire a guide to take you to the island and show you some of the best spots for swimming, snorkeling, dining, and drinking.
+You can also join locals by hopping on a ferry from Playa Linda.